Interpretable Concept Bottlenecks to Align Reinforcement Learning Agents: Experimental Evaluations

-To validate these findings further, we perform evaluations on a modified Pong environment in which the enemy is invisible, yet playing (referred to as \textit{NoEnemy} \cf Fig.~\ref{fig:motivation}).
+To validate these findings further, we perform evaluations on $2$ modified Pong environments in which (i) the enemy is invisible, yet playing (\textit{NoEnemy}, \cf Fig.~\ref{fig:motivation}), and on one environment where the enemy is not moving after returning the ball (\textit{LazyEnemy)}.
 We reevaluate the deep and SCoBot agents that were trained on the original Pong environment on \textit{NoEnemy} and observe catastrophic performance drops in HN scores (\cf Fig.~\ref{fig:scobots_rl_results}) at a level of random policies for both types of agents.
 Evaluations with different DQN agents lead to similar performance drops (\cf App.~\ref{app:pong_mis}).
-These drops are particularly striking as initial importance maps produced by PPO and DQN agents highlight all $3$ moving objects (\ie the player, ball, and enemy) as relevant for their decisions (\cf Fig.\ref{fig:motivation} top left and App.~\ref{app:pong_mis}) which is aligned with findings on importance maps of \cite{Weitkamp2018VisualRI}.
+These drops are particularly striking as initial importance maps produced by PPO and DQN agents highlight all $3$ moving objects (\ie the player, ball, and enemy) as relevant for their decisions (\cf Fig.\ref{fig:motivation} top left and App.~\ref{app:pong_mis}), aligned with findings on importance maps of~\cite{Weitkamp2018VisualRI}.
 These maps suggest that the deep agents had based its decisions on \textit{right} reasons.
-Our novel results on the \textit{NoEnemy} environment however greatly calls to question the faithfulness and granularity of such post-hoc explainability methods in the context of RL.
-Specifically, they highlight the importance of inherently explainable RL models on the level of concepts, as provided via SCoBots, to identify such potential issues.
-In the following, we will investigate how to mitigate the discovered issues via SCoBot's bottleneck structure.
+Our novel results on the \textit{NoEnemy} and \textit{LazyEnemy} environments, however, greatly calls to question the faithfulness and granularity of such post-hoc explainability methods.
+They highlight the importance of inherently transparent RL models on the level of concepts, as provided via SCoBots, to identify such potential issues.
+In the following, we will investigate how to mitigate the discovered issues via SCoBot's bottlenecks.

 \textbf{Guiding SCoBots to mitigate RL-specific caveats (Q3).} \\ We here make use of the interactive properties of SCoBots to address several famous RL specific problems: goal misalignment, ill-defined rewards, difficult credit assignment and reward sparsity.